rust-lang/rfcbot-rs/README.md

 To request feedback from a user not on the tagged team(s), use `@rfcbot f? @username`.
 This will create an entry in the database which will be marked as resolved once that user has commented on the issue/PR.
 Note that these feedback requests will not block start/end of an FCP.
 If you need to block FCP on that user's feedback, you may want to create a new concern that you can resolve.

 In a future update, the UI for the dashboard will be updated to display these feedback requests, but they don't show up anywhere right now.

+## Contributing, Code of Conduct, License

+Please see CONTRIBUTING.md.